dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 ---
 # required metadata

-title: Set up per-app VPN in Microsoft Intune for iOS devices
+title: Set up per-app VPN for iOS devices in Microsoft Intune - Azure | Microsoft Docs
-titleSuffix:
-description: Specify which managed apps can use your Virtual Private Network (VPN) on iOS devices managed by Intune.
+description: See the prerequisites, create a group for the virtual private network (VPN) users, add a SCEP certificate profile, configure a per-app VPN profile, and assign some apps to the VPN profile in Microsoft Intune on iOS devices.
+Also lists the steps to verify the VPN connection on the device.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 03/02/2018
+ms.date: 04/30/2018
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune